The views expressed by the host on this program documented to be almost always right 99.3 percent of the time it's great to have you here.

 And as those of us who served in the Nixon administration know, that can get you into a lot of trouble.

-Yeah, I have to wonder about this.
+I have to wonder about this.

-I've I mean, I've seen the obligatory stories from the mainstream press criticizing this.
+I mean, I've seen the obligatory stories from the mainstream press criticizing this.

-It shouldn't focus on Fox.
+You shouldn't focus on Fox.

 All you're doing is elevating them.

-We uh members of the media, we don't remember this uh ever happening before.
+We, as members of the media, we don't remember this ever happening before, a single news agency being targeted by an administration.

 I know he's not this naive.

-What Lamar Alexander?
+What, Lamar Alexander?

-That ain't gonna happen.
+That ain't going to happen.

 When faced with an opponent, get rid of the opponent.

-You don't debate the opponent, you don't consider the opponent's ideas.
+You don't consider the opponent's ideas.

 You say, I won, screw you, get out of the way.

-And whatever I have to do to get you out of the way, is what it's right, it's happening right before our very eyes.
+And whatever I have to do to get you out of the way, it's right.

 Here's more from Lamar Alexander from his Senate floor speech this morning.